sztrzask/maklipsa.github.io/_posts/2016-12-20-Divide-and-conquer-bits-for-performance.md

 Execution in current processors in not linear.
 They execute instructions in advance hoping that they will guess the flow.
 When they are right it is very fast, when it is a miss performance suffers greatly.
 It is called [branch prediction](https://en.wikipedia.org/wiki/Branch_predictor).

-This leads to the fact that [sorting and then processing the array may be faster than just processing](http://stackoverflow.com/questions/11227809/why-is-it-faster-to-process-a-sorted-array-than-an-unsorted-array).
+This situation leads to the fact that [sorting and then processing the array may be faster then just processing](http://stackoverflow.com/questions/11227809/why-is-it-faster-to-process-a-sorted-array-than-an-unsorted-array), or [calculating the minimum of two numbers is faster using bit operations then using if](http://aakinshin.net/en/blog/dotnet/perfex-min/).

 My guess is that two and four leaf implementation suffers mostly from that.